Among plenty of great SUVs on the market, the Nissan Pathfinder and the

 The Nissan Pathfinder vs. the Kia Telluride: what are the similarities and differences?

 Like the Pathfinder, the Telluride offers seating for a maximum of eight or seven for the fancier trims (with second-row captain’s chair configuration), lots of cargo space, optional AWD, and a modern package of safety features.
 Both are available with only one engine choice, though the Telluride’s is a 3.8-liter V6 with eight-speed automatic transmission.

-According to Autoblog, the 2022 Telluride has a 10.25-inch touchscreen infotainment display, bigger than both the previous Telluride model, notes Kelley Blue Book, and the 2022 Pathfinder’s standard 8-inch or 9-inch displays (the latter is standard only on the SL and Platinum Pathfinders) detailed by Car and Driver.
+Autoblog, the 2022 Telluride has a 10.25-inch touchscreen infotainment display, bigger than both the previous Telluride model, notes Kelley Blue Book, and the 2022 Pathfinder’s standard 8-inch or 9-inch displays (the latter is standard only on the SL and Platinum Pathfinders) detailed by

 The Telluride has a neat Quiet mode that silences rear speakers for sleeping passengers as well as Driver Talk, which enables the driver’s voice to be heard through speakers in the back rows in case you need to ask for a little peace and quiet.
 The rear seats also have a stadium-style layout which enables everyone to see the road, which is a nice touch.

 As far as pricing goes for the Nissan Pathfinder vs. the Kia Telluride, the two are fairly comparable.
 The Telluride is slightly more appealing at a starting price of $32,790.
 The Pathfinder is a couple thousand less, at $34,560.

 Is the all-new Pathfinder a better option than the Telluride?